Zeturic/bpre-evolution-moves/README.md

 ### A word of caution

 At this point, I wouldn't use this other than to experiment with it.
 It needs to be more exhaustively tested (especially with Jambo-style learnsets) before I'd feel comfortable recommending you use this in your hack.

+There appears to be an issue where a Pokemon won't learn regular moves it's supposed to learn on that level if it learns an evolution move.
+Further hacking is necessary.